jussmen/WebSocket_cURL/README.md

 enables you to modify WebSocket frame, then send it or save to a file.

 Note :
-Currenly Key header value is hardcoded in the code.
-You can easly find the line and replace it to what ever you want.
+You can set Sec-WebSocket-Key value via -k option.
+You can add HTTP header via -H option.
-Mask is also hardcoded that is "BEEF" (may not be to change easily).
+Mask is also hardcoded that is "BEEF".

 # Supported Features